N0tion-Oneo/oneo-website/AI_CHANGE_LOG.md

 - Ran frontend startup script in background mode
 - Script checks for node_modules, installs dependencies if needed, checks for .env file, and starts Vite development server on http://localhost:5173

+## 2024-12-19 - Git Push to GitHub

+**Time**: Current session
+**Description**: Committed and pushed all latest changes to GitHub repository **Reason**: User requested to push latest changes to GitHub **Affected Files**:
+- All modified and new files (95 files changed, 15,587 insertions, 265 deletions)
+**Changes**:
+- Staged all changes (modified, new, and untracked files)
+- Created commit with message: "Add company management features, authentication updates, and job management functionality"
+- Pushed commit to origin/main branch on GitHub
+- Commit includes: companies app, job management, authentication updates, frontend components, admin pages, and migrations